Pntawukamenya/Task-Holder/README.md

-This is a ReadMe ffile for a simple todo list webapp that I created for a class assignment.
+This is a ReadMe file for a simple todo list webapp that I created for a class assignment.

 Webapp link: https://pntawukamenya.github.io/